What types of mental health jobs are available?

 What are the benefits of a job in mental health?

-Mental health jobs support a wide-reaching range of illnesses, and a lot of us will experience some sort of mental illness at some point, or have somebody in our families who does.
+Mental health jobs in London support a wide-reaching range of illnesses, and a lot of us will experience some sort of mental illness at some point, or have somebody in our families who does.
 This means that there are a considerable number of career options to think about in the UK!

 Whether you are just getting started out and looking for mental health jobs, or are looking for options to develop your career as a mental health professional, you have a lot of routes to choose from.

 Don’t worry if you change your mind either (we’ve all been there!) – mental health social care skills are transferrable.
 This means that if you decide to change your route, take a new type of job or transfer to a different kind of care setting, you take all the skills and everything you have learned with you.